NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/ProjectManagementLog.md

 [Link to Team 3 Standup Meeting 06-02-19 - Jira](https://cseejira.essex.ac.uk/browse/CE291T3-67)

 One way to improve the effectiveness of these standup meetings would be to ensure everyone has to have some input.
 This could be to demonstrate a future implementation for the program or to share a idea or view of a future implementation.
-*If standup meetings were used, then include a Jira link, and discuss their effectiveness.*

 ## Sprint Burndown Charts
-Screenshots of teams burndown charts.
+Screenshots of our teams burndown charts.

 ### Sprint Burndown 21
 ![Screenshot](/README-Images/burndown21.jpg)